-A great comic book cover has a lot of work to do.
-It’s both an advertisement and a work of art; both a statement and an invitation.
-Sometimes they convey character, sometimes mood, sometimes moment.
-Sometimes they pastiche the classics or pay tribute to the past; sometimes they strive to show us something entirely new.
-Always they show us a glimpse of somewhere else through a canvas no bigger than a window pane.
-In Best Comic Book Covers Ever (This Month), we look back over some of the most eye-catching, original and exceptional covers of the month that was.
+A great comic book cover is an advertisement, a work of art, a statement, and an invitation.
+A great comic book cover is a glimpse of another world through a canvas no bigger than a window pane.
+In Best Comic Book Covers Ever (This Month), we look back over some of the most eye-catching, original and exceptional covers of the past month.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.

 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.